Anorexia NervosaSkip to the navigation

 Anorexia nervosa (say "an-uh-RECK-see-uh nur-VOH-suh") is a type of eating disorder.
 People who have anorexia have an intense fear of gaining weight.
 They severely limit the amount of food they eat and can become dangerously thin.

 Anorexia affects both the body and the mind.
 It may start as dieting, but it gets out of control.
 You think about food, dieting, and weight all the time.
 You have a distorted body image.
-Other people say you are too thin, but when you look in the mirror, you see a fat person.
+Other people say you are too thin, but when you look in the mirror, you see your body as overweight.

 Anorexia usually starts in the teen years.
 It's much more common in females than males.
-Early treatment can be very effective.
-But if not treated early, anorexia can become a lifelong problem.
+Early treatment can be effective.
+The earlier it is treated, the better the chances someone can recover from anorexia.
 Untreated anorexia can lead to starvation and serious health problems, such as bone thinning (osteoporosis), kidney damage, and heart problems.
 Some people die from these problems.

 If you or someone you know has anorexia, get help right away.
 The longer this problem goes on, the harder it is to overcome.
-With treatment, a person with anorexia can feel better and stay at a healthy weight.
+Over time and with treatment, a person with anorexia can feel better and stay at a healthy weight.

 What causes anorexia?

 Eating disorders are complex, and experts don't really know what causes them.
-But they may be due to a mix of family history, social factors, and personality traits.
+But they may be due to a mix of genetics, family behaviors, social factors, and personality traits.
 You may be more likely to have anorexia if:

 - Other people in your family have an eating disorder, such as anorexia or bulimia nervosa.